roweyerboat/Pump_It_Up_MLProject/README.md

 - an executive summary presentation showcasing my final models and my recommendations for those looking to invest in repairing wells.

+Finally, here is a link to my blog about my experience doing this competition. https://roweyerboat.github.io/reality_behind_the_data